CSCfi/csc-user-guide/docs/apps/pcl.md

 PCL is released under the terms of the BSD license, and thus free for commercial and research use.

-Please acknowlege CSC and Geoportti in your publications, it is important for project continuation and funding reports.
+Please acknowdlege CSC and Geoportti in your publications, it is important for project continuation and funding reports.
 As an example, you can write "The authors wish to thank CSC - IT Center for Science, Finland (urn:nbn:fi:research-infras-2016072531) and the Open Geospatial Information Infrastructure for Research (Geoportti, urn:nbn:fi:research-infras-2016072513) for computational resources and support".

 ### References